-Is Pakistan a rich country?
+Is Pakistan a wealthy country?

 Decades of internal political disputes and low levels of foreign investment have led to underdevelopment in Pakistan.
 Pakistan has a large English-speaking population, with English-language skills less prevalent outside urban centers.
 Despite some progress in recent years in both security and energy, a challenging security environment, electricity shortages, and a burdensome investment climate have traditionally deterred investors.
 Agriculture accounts for one-fifth of output and two-fifths of employment.
 Textiles and apparel account for more than half of Pakistan's export earnings; Pakistan's failure to diversify its exports has left the country vulnerable to shifts in world demand.
 Pakistan’s GDP growth has gradually increased since 2012, and was 5.3% in 2017.
 Official unemployment was 6% in 2017, but this fails to capture the true picture, because much of the economy is informal and underemployment remains high.
 Human development continues to lag behind most of the region.